flamewing/genesis-debugger/README.md

+## License
+This uses a bsd 0-Clause License (0BSD).
+The TL;DR version is [here](https://tldrlegal.com/license/bsd-0-clause-license).

+Basically, you can use however you want, and you don't have to add credits, licenses, or anything to your hack.

+I only ask for the courtesy of giving some credit if you use it, but you are not forced to do it.

+## About
 This is a general error debugging screen for the Sega Genesis witht he following features:

 - integrated disassembler, which is logically separated from the drawing code and from the debugger screen;